polymerdao/developer-hub/docs/learn/concepts/polymer/security-latency.md

 ![Polymer rollup architecture](../../../../static/img/learn/polymer-stack.png)

-In the previous section, all of the different components making up the Polymer chain were explained.
+In the previous section, all the different components making up the Polymer chain were explained.
 But how does this translate when we send a packet?
 (This assumes that clients, connections and channels have been created.)

 Generally speaking, the packet lifecycle is exactly as described [in the dedicated section on vIBC](../vibc/lifecycle.md).
 However, there's an important thing to remember when considering Polymer as Ethereum's interoperability hub: